Milton Keynes and North Bucks

 • Stony Stratford Conservative Club 77 High Street Milton Keynes MK11 1AY Telephone(01908) 567105

-Multi-roomed Private members' social club, but card-carrying CAMRA members are admitted as guests as well as those carrying a current copy of the Good Beer Guide.
+Multi-roomed Private members' social club for Conservative Party members, but card-carrying CAMRA members are admitted as guests as well as those carrying a current copy of the Good Beer Guide.
 It offers up to four cask conditioned ales.
 Members enjoy regular events and activities, including live music.
 Occasionally the Club holds events that are open to the general public and the restaurant/lounge is available to the public between 12 and 2 when food is available.
 The car park is restricted to Members and their guests and parking outside can be difficult.

 • Swan Hotel 36 Watling St Milton Keynes MK2 2BL Telephone(01908) 370100